 91% of Successful Data Breaches Started With A Spear-Phishing Attack (techworld)

-75M PHISHING Scam Emails Are Sent Every Day (Cybercrimes Watch)
+3.4 Billion Phishing Scam Emails Are Sent Every Day (Help Net Security)

-That's a significant increase over 5 of 10 just in December, and 1 of 10 for every other month last year.
-Also, the amount of ransomware domains has exploded 3500% in Q1 2016 compared to Q4 2015.
+... and that figure is expected to be 11 seconds by 2021.
 Ransomware is very easy for cybercriminals to send and offers a good ROI for not a lot of work, so these numbers will only go up as time goes on.

 Never Use A Post-It Note For Storing Your Passwords